Sunny070301/IBCS-HL/README.md

 ## Notes:
 - item 1
-- item 2
-- item: how to make a hyperlink?
+- item 2: how to make a hyperlink?
 [Click here](https://www.canva.cn/design/DAGP2tO8ULI/S9D6UDDtsB1A_f2brXMZBw/edit)

 Add a picture: